2022 Public Policy Overview

 - Encourage the State of Tennessee to implement a "Work in Tennessee" initiative to attract skilled and educated workers to our State to meet the needs of our existing and future employers.

 - Support an accountability model for Tennessee school systems that includes seamless pathways and a measure of quality career and technical education, including industry-recognized certifications, work-based learning, dual enrollment and expand post-secondary opportunities, to help reach the state's goal of 55 percent of Tennesseans by 2025 holding post-secondary credentials.

 - Support continuation of Tennessee Promise, Tennessee Reconnect and other initiatives that encourage attendance and completion of post-secondary training.

 - Advocate for increased funding of public education, particularly to address learning loss resulting from the COVID-19 pandemic, lack of Internet access and to eliminate disparities among socioeconomic groups.

-- Support targeted assistance and educational opportunities for workers dislocated by the COVID-19 pandemic.
+- Support targeted assistance and educational opportunities for any Tennessee worker that continues to be dislocated by the COVID-19 pandemic.

 - Oppose any state action that would result in mandating the election of school system superintendents.

 - Enhance infrastructure and training incentives and establish technology-driving incentives.